dennislee22/dennislee22.github.io/docs/cdppvc/longhornscale.md

 {: .no_toc }

 This article describes the steps to scale the Longhorn storage capacity in one of the ECS nodes (ecsworker3.cdpkvm.cldr) by adding a new disk into the existing Longhorn volume disk that had initially been deployed with LVM (Logical Volume Manager).
+This is only applicable to CDP Private Cloud solution installed with ECS system.

 ---